eduhund/eduhund.github.io/src/content/post/Crucius.md

 ### How Crucius works?

-- search for a plugin in the figma plugin library;
+- search for a plugin in the figma plugin library or follow this [link](https://www.figma.com/community/plugin/1379456470658580472/crucius);
 - run the plugin;
 - select the object (frame) in the figma.
 P.S. anything can be in a frame;
 - set the settings/parameters for transforming the content in the frame;